flo1/bltn/README.md

 Make it executable :

-	chmod +x ril/ril
+	chmod +x bltn/bltn

 You can now use the script by running :

-	ril/ril
+	bltn/bltn

-Or just "ril" by adding the script to a folder of your $PATH.
+Or just "bltn" by adding the script to a folder of your $PATH.

 Use
 ---

-At the first run, the configuration file /home/$USER/.config/ril/ril.conf is created.
+At the first run, the configuration file /home/$USER/.config/bltn/bltn.conf is created.
 You can also change the variables :
 - $SYNCDIR is the location where the list of links is saved.
 You can synchronise this directory between your computers.
 - $LOCALDIR is the location where local copies are saved.
 This directory doesn't need to be synchronised.

-Run "ril --help" to see the list of available options.
+Run "bltn --help" to see the list of available options.